Phicem/pysics/README.md

 ## HOW DO I USE IT

-The wiki contains detailed examples of use.
+The [documentation](https://phicem.github.io/pysics) contains detailed examples of use.
 You can also find some examples of use in the modules docstrings of each file.